-The Definition of Holiness in the Bible
+The Meaning of Holiness in the Bible

-Examples of Holiness in Bible Characters
+5 Examples of Holiness in the Bible

 The Bible is filled with stories of holy people who have had a profound impact on history.